seapath/svtrace-ansible/README.md

 * Configuration of the target
 * Hypervisor, subscriber, and total latency measurement
 * Generation of plot results and .adoc report

+### Version v0.2

+* Add an iteration counter to identify each SV as unique no matter the time of the test
+* Correct a bug where some sample values appeared as duplicated in bpftrace logs
+* Introduce and automate the computation of Tseapath
+* Add Ttot selection in `vars/threshold.yaml`